-Little do they know, the main reason is not the game but themselves.
+They know that the main reason is not the game but themselves.
 The Beacon is a popular example of this phenomenon.
 They work when they should and cease all functioning when the requirements are unfulfilled.

-Needless to say, there are ways to make such Beacons work.
+There are ways to make such Beacons work.
 However, a proper diagnosis requires an in-depth understanding of the mechanic.

 Beacons in Minecraft

 A Beacon is a luminous structure that shoots a light straight up in the sky to provide multiple status effects in a fixed area.
 Here are some of the status effects a Beacon can provide: